tomhughes87/Currency-Crypto-Price-Monitor/README.md

   this will mean i can fetch the data on click without waiting for the setinterval time if it works i'll see hi on click and then after every interval too
 - Sucess: UX sped up, calling the fetch as a func from with the useffect() setinterval

+### tweaking the graph

+- ux, the api can be called indefinitly, this makes the graph almost impossible to read. deleting the first entire after 10 entires will help keep it readable
+- problem, when change the stats, the graph data carries over, should be a quick fix, clear the data